Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 can even improve protection with the appearance of tunable parity-protected degeneracies that occur not only in the ground state manifold, but also in the excited state manifolds of our system \cite{venkatraman2024drive}.
-In the classical limit, the metapotential defined by $\hat{H}_\Delta$ has three different phases in the space of parameter $(\epsilon_2/K,\Delta/K)$ is divided by phase transitions at $\Delta\pm 2\epsilon_2$.
-Here we consider the case $\-2\epsilon_2<\Delta<2\epsilon_2$.
-The corresponding classical Hamiltonian in this case defines a metapotential with a double well structure.
-It is integrable with three stationary points.
-Two of them are stable points at $\{ \pm \sqrt{(\Delta+2 \epsilon_2)/K}, 0\}$ , which are global minima (bottom of the wells), and $\{0,0\}$ is a an unstable hyperbolic point (top of the barrier).
+In the classical limit, the metapotential defined by {$\hat{H}_{\rm eff}$} has three different phases in the space of parameter $(\epsilon_2/K,\Delta/K)$ is divided by phase transitions at {$\Delta=\pm 2\epsilon_2$}.
+Here we consider the case {$-2\epsilon_2<\Delta<2\epsilon_2$}.
+The corresponding classical Hamiltonian in this case defines a metapotential with a double well structure. {For an intuitive illustration of the metapotential geometry and the Bloch-sphere representation of the Kerr-cat encoding, we refer the reader to the Supplemental Material \cite{suppmat}.} It is integrable with three stationary points.
+Two of them are stable points at $\{ \pm \sqrt{(\Delta+2 \epsilon_2)/K}, 0\}$ , which are global minima (bottom of the wells), and $\{0,0\}$ is an unstable hyperbolic point (top of the barrier).
 The separatrix defining the stable and unstable manifolds is a Bernoulli lemniscate \cite{wielinga1993lemniscate}.

-In this regime, the fundamental and first excited eigenstates of the Hamiltonian can be thought of as states in a two well spatially separated system.
-Spatial separation protects the KCQ against bit-flip errors that decay exponentially, while the occurrence of phase-flip errors increases linearly \cite{venkatraman2024drive}.
+In this regime, the fundamental and first excited eigenstates of the Hamiltonian can be thought of as states in a spatially separated double-well system.
+This separation protects the {KCQ} against bit-flip errors that decay exponentially, while the occurrence of phase-flip errors increases linearly \cite{venkatraman2024drive}.
 These two states are nearly degenerate and can be used to encode quantum information.

 The Hamiltonian \eqref{eq:Hdelta} is the static effective approximation of